Dive Advice Travel

-I've lost count of the number of times I've visited Indonesia's shores ... and I feel impelled to return again and again in my lifetime to try to absorb every drop I possibly can of her beauty, her aura, her bewitcing nature.
+I’ve lost count of the number of times I’ve visited Indonesia’s shores … and I feel impelled to return again and again in my lifetime to try to absorb every drop I possibly can of her beauty, her aura, her bewitching nature.

 With its immense number of islands, the diving choices in Indonesia are mind-boggling.
 Perhaps the most important thing, when you're thinking about diving Indonesia, is that you don't dive Indonesia, you dive a region of Indonesia - and only a part of that.